techishthoughts-org/gitshift/docs/README.md

 **📚 Happy Reading!**

-Whether you're just getting started or diving deep into GitPersona's architecture, we hope this documentation helps you succeed.
+Whether you're just getting started or diving deep into gitshift's architecture, we hope this documentation helps you succeed.

-**Need help?** Check our [Troubleshooting Guide](TROUBLESHOOTING.md) or [join our community](https://github.com/techishthoughts/GitPersona/discussions)!
+**Need help?** Check our [Troubleshooting Guide](TROUBLESHOOTING.md) or [join our community](https://github.com/techishthoughts/gitshift/discussions)!

 </div>